How to Choose Between a Career as a Psychologist or Psychiatrist

 Careers in Psychology

 Psychologists work in all kinds of settings, not just in private practices.
-Many psychologists go on to work for large organizations as organizational psychologists, and others even work for the federal government as forensic psychologists.
+Many psychologists work for large organizations as organizational psychologists, and others even work for the federal government as forensic psychologists.
 Learn more about the exciting and rewarding careers available to psychologists here.

 Psychology Programs

 Earning your degree in psychology serves as the first step to beginning a career in the field.
 Choosing the right program means considering factors like on-campus or online formats and available concentrations.
-Use this page to kickstart your search for the best psychology programs.
+Kickstart your search for the best psychology programs.

 Latest Posts